Coronavirus Covid 19: Cancelled - the 1pm Ashley Bloomfield show

 With one Auckland exception, the press conferences have run from Wellington.
 The shortest briefing since they began running daily was 12 minutes and the longest came in at 72 minutes.

-Over the time of the briefings, Prime Minister Jacinda Ardern was a regular co-presenter, with Finance Minister Grant Robertson filling in on occasions.
-Less regularly seen was Minister of Health David Clark, who spent the lockdown at his homes in Dunedin when not at a local beach or mountain bike track.
+Prime Minister Jacinda Ardern is a regular co-presenter, with Finance Minister Grant Robertson filling in on occasions.
+Less regularly seen is Minister of Health David Clark, who spent the lockdown at his homes in Dunedin when not at a local beach or mountain bike track.

-Draper Cormack Group managing partner David Cormack - a specialist in communications and government relations - said the briefings had formed a key part of the communications strategy around Covid-19.
+Draper Cormack Group managing partner David Cormack - a specialist in communications and government relations - said the briefings form a key part of the communications strategy around Covid-19.

 He said the plan had been to have Ardern speak on Sunday through to Thursday, for Robertson to hold down Fridays and to have no press conference on Saturdays.
-Events had trumped the planned day off until the last few weeks, as case numbers dwindled and the lockdown took effect.
+Events had trumped the planned day off until the past few weeks, as case numbers dwindled and the lockdown took effect.

 Cormack said it was a difficult crisis to plan a communications strategy around because there was little in the way of precedent.
 "There is no playbook - this is uncharted territory."

 However, in Ardern and Robertson, the Government had the "most trustworthy and empathetic MPs".
-The duo, combined with Bloomfield, "gives certainty at a time when people are craving certainty".
+The duo, combined with Bloomfield, "give certainty at a time when people are craving certainty".

 As for Saturdays, Cormack said: "I think everyone is entitled to some time off."